duracell04/Statuta/README.md

 ## Demo frontend

 The React/Vite UI mock now lives in `demo/frontend`.
 It is unchanged, but decoupled from the rules so contributors can work on the editor separately from legal content.

+## Brand & UI

+Statuta is meant to feel like a Git-native, Swiss legal tool: calm, precise, evidence-first.

+- Name & tagline
+- Logo (SVG & TikZ)
+- Colors, type and UI patterns
+- Tone of voice ("no AI magic", no fake green lights)

+See [`docs/BRAND.md`](docs/BRAND.md) for the mini brandbook.